 Schacter is stunned, a lanky body flew out of nowhere, snatched his mutt by the neck and killed him, just like that.

 “What kind of…how’s she…,” he glowers, I see his hand twitch, he’s inching it to the gun on his right hip, which means he’s right handed.

 I introduce my steel toe to his tender part, a gasp as he realizes his nuts are exploding.
 As he bends, Sloane snaps the gun from the holster, pops the magazine and clears the chamber.
 A nine millimeter clinks on the asphalt.

 “Deep breaths Randy, you can ice up the family jewels later, first we have to talk.”

 I didn’t do a crush, only an attention getter.
 It serves a dual purpose, he’s wary of my speed, but dubious about my power.
 I want him to think I’m vulnerable.

 His eyes go dead, he’s pissed and confused.
 There’s a girl who can take down a Rottweiler with her teeth, and another girl he figures he can take with ease.

 “I can read your mind Randy.
 Here’s the deal.
 My associate backs off, just you and me.
-You take me out, we go home, you’re back to asshole of the trailer park.
+You take me out, we go home, you’re back to King Asshole of the trailer park.
 I take you down, you do things my way.
 How about it?
 I guess I mean get prepped, because there isn’t a third option.
 You fight me, or I beat you senseless anyway.”

 The neighbors have caught on to a reality that isn’t virtual, we have a small crowd along the other side of the street.
 Janah and Sarah have moved to the edges, just in front of the crowd.
 They keep an eye out for any potential interference.